 On June 26, 1998 (pursuant to an October 1996 agreement) Enova and PE completed a business combination in which the two companies became subsidiaries of a new company named Sempra Energy.
-As a result of the combination, (i) each outstanding share of common stock of Enova was converted into one share of common stock of Sempra Energy, (ii) each outstanding share of common stock of Sempra Energy, (ii) each shares of common stock of PE was converted into 1.5038 shares of common stock of SDG&E, PE and SoCalGas remain outstanding.
+As a result of the combination, (i) each outstanding share of common stock of Enova was converted into one share of common stock of Sempra Energy, (ii) each outstanding share of common stock of PE was converted into 1.5038 shares of common stock of Sempra Energy and (iii) the preferred stock and/or preference stock of SDG&E, PE and SoCalGas remain outstanding.
 Additional information on the business combination is discussed in the Company's 1998 Annual Report.

-Expenses incurred in connection with the business combination were \$0.3 million, after tax, and \$0.5 million, after tax, for the threemonth periods ended March 31, 1999 and 1998, respectively.
+Expenses incurred in connection with the business combination were \$0.3 million, after tax, and \$0.5 million, after tax, for the three-month periods ended March 31, 1999 and 1998, respectively.
 These costs consisted primarily of employee-related costs, and investment banking, legal, regulatory and consulting fees.
-As a result of the business combination, PE dividended certain nonutility subsidiaries to Sempra Energy during 1998.
-In March 1999, Pacific Enterprises International (PEI) was dividended to Sempra Energy.
-PE transferred its ownership interest in Sempra Energy Solutions to Sempra Energy effective January 1999 and its ownership interest in Sempra Energy Trading to Sempra Energy effective April 1999.
-At the end of April 1999, SoCalGas remains as the sole subsidiary of PE.